Collin County Expunction Attorney for Drug Crimes

 If you’ve been arrested and charged with a drug crime, there could be consequences for the rest of your life.
-If you are found guilty or negotiate a reduced sentence, it may mean you face years in prison and or a substantial fine.
+You may face years in prison if you are found guilty or negotiate a reduced sentence.
+Also, you may face a substantial fine.
+You may be eligible for an expunction if you were not ultimately convicted.
+Contact or expunction attorneys for drug crimes for a free consultation to see if you are eligible.

-Yet, after you’ve been released, you may find that you continue to be punished in society.
-Your conviction can affect your ability to rent an apartment, get insurance, and limit your employment opportunities.
+Yet, after you’ve been released, you may continue to be punished in society.
+Your conviction can affect your ability to rent an apartment, get insurance, and limit employment opportunities.
 In addition, drug convictions and prison sentences can affect your personal relationships.

-Unfortunately, even if your charges are dropped, or you’re acquitted of the crime, you may continue to face long-term consequences.
+Unfortunately, even if your charges are dropped, or you’re acquitted, you may continue to face long-term consequences.
 After you’ve paid your debt to society, you should be able to move on.

-The Collin County expunction lawyers of Rosenthal Kalabus & Therrian understand that these unfair consequences can create very real problems for your future.
-Our expunction attorneys are experienced and skilled negotiators and litigators.
+The Collin County expungement lawyers of Rosenthal Kalabus & Therrian understand that these unfair consequences can create real problems for your future.
+Our expungement attorneys are experienced and skilled negotiators and litigators.

 We’ve helped many of our clients have their drug crimes expunged from their criminal records.
-Call our office today at (972) 369-0577 for a free consultation to find out how we might help you get your drug crime expunged from your record.
+Call our office today at (972) 369-0577 for a free consultation to find out our expunction attorneys for drug crimes can get your arrest expunged from your record.

 Drug Charges in Texas

 Texas takes drug crimes seriously.
-If you’ve been charged with any kind of drug crime in Texas, you need an experienced attorney to aggressively fight for your freedom and your future.
-Depending on the weight and type of drugs involved and whether the offense occurred across state lines or national borders, your case could be heard in federal court.
+If you’ve been charged with any drug crime in Texas, you need an experienced attorney to fight for your freedom and future aggressively.
+Your case could be heard in federal court depending on the weight and type of drugs involved and whether the offense occurred across state lines or national borders.
 Three of the more common drug arrests are for possession of cocaine, marijuana, or methamphetamines.

-Cocaine: It is illegal to possess, manufacture, or deliver cocaine.
+It is illegal to possess, manufacture, or deliver cocaine.
 If you are a first-time offender with one gram or less, your criminal defense attorney may negotiate your sentence down to probation instead of jail time.
-To put things into perspective, one ounce is equal to 28.3 grams, and 400 grams is equal to 14.1 ounces.
+To put things into perspective, one ounce equals 28.3 grams, and 400 grams equals 14.1 ounces.

-- Just one gram of cocaine is enough to bring felony charges and a prison sentence of up to two years and a maximum fine of $2,000.
+- Just one gram of cocaine is enough to bring felony charges.
+Plus a prison sentence of up to two years and a maximum fine of $2,000.

-- Over one gram to four grams is a third-degree felony with fines of up to $10,000 and up to 10 years in jail.
+- Over one gram to four grams is a third-degree felony.
+It comes with fines of up to $10,000 and up to 10 years in jail.

-- The fines and jail time increase with larger amounts of cocaine until you may be fined up to $100,000 and 99 years in prison if you possess over 400 grams of cocaine.
+- The fines and jail time increase with larger amounts of cocaine.
+Ultimately, you may be fined up to $100,000 and 99 years in prison if you possess over 400 grams of cocaine.

-Marijuana: Although marijuana is legal in some states, Texas maintains harsh punishment for possession or use of marijuana.
-If you intentionally have care, custody, or control of marijuana, you are in possession of marijuana.
+Although marijuana is legal in some states, Texas maintains harsh punishment for possession or use of marijuana.
+If you intentionally have care, custody, or control of marijuana, you have marijuana.
 The punishments will depend on the amount in your possession.

-- Under two ounces, you are charged with a Class B misdemeanor which can net as many as 180 days in county jail and or a fine of up to $2,000.
+- Under two ounces, you are charged with a Class B misdemeanor.
+This can net as many as 180 days in county jail or a fine of up to $2,000.

-- Possession of two to four ounces is a Class A misdemeanor and comes with up to a one-year jail sentence and a $4,000 fine.
+- Possession of two to four ounces is a Class A misdemeanor.
+It comes with up to a one-year jail sentence and a $4,000 fine.

-- Possession of any amount more than four ounces is a felony, and possessing up to five pounds can result in up to two years in jail and a $10,000 fine.
+- Possession of any amount more than four ounces is a felony.
+Possessing up to five pounds can result in up to two years in jail and a $10,000 fine.

 You may also be charged with trafficking, delivery, or sale of marijuana.
 Your jail time and fines will depend on the amount you sold and whether you sold to a minor.